shivam-mnnit/BunnysDiary/README.md

 ## BunnysDiary
-travel app that lets you search all the related information required for the city to travel.
-It helps you in booking hotels,flights etc.
+This Travel App lets you search all the related information required for the city to travel.
+It helps you in booking hotels,flights etc. It is a perfect guide to all your hassel free travel and vacations.

 # Features